the-turing-way/the-turing-way/book/website/collaboration/shared-ownership/shared-ownership-defaults.md

 (cl-shared-ownership-defaults)=
-# Nudging for a better default
+# Nudging for a Better Default

 Research has shown that humans making decisions have a strong tendency to go along with the status quo or default option (See the [Nudge Theory](https://www.imperial.ac.uk/nudgeomics/about/what-is-nudge-theory/) by {cite}`ThalerSunstein2009Nudge`).
 In the absence of an actively defined default, the prevailing cultural or institutional norm becomes the de-facto option of choice.